HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation-for-blocks.md

 #### Burying feature activations
 [Burying feature activations]: #burying-feature-activations

-Burying a feature activation means changing code so "history is erased", and it's not clear that a feature was activated using the activation process.
+Burying a feature activation means changing code so "history is erased", making it unclear that a feature was activated using the activation process.

+Considering the implementation of Feature Activation for Transactions, burying features is **NOT** allowed.
+This means that the code that performs a conditional check on feature activation cannot be removed.
+The reason for this is that feature activation for transactions depend on their timestamp, and it's not possible to differentiate between an old transaction that was just received now, or a new transaction that was created with an old timestamp.
+Read the Transactions RFC for more information.

-It is allowed to change code that is conditional on feature activation, but **NOT** to remove a feature from the definition, as described in the [Feature and Criteria definition] section.
+We should also **NOT** remove a feature from the definition, as described in the [Feature and Criteria definition] section.

+What _can_ be done is substituting the Feature Activation call for a constant, when a new checkpoint is created after a reasonable amount of blocks and time has passed since activation.

 ## Feature and Criteria definition
 [Feature and Criteria definition]: #feature-and-criteria-definition